 Doesn't do

-Sound like the person she loves.
-Provide personalized emotional reassurance rooted in her specific history.
-Recognize that she's not really asking about the weather — she's asking if she's loved and safe.
-A generic AI voice does not provide the emotional anchor that the familiar voice does.
+Sound like the person they loves.
+Provide personalized emotional reassurance rooted in their specific history.
+Recognize that they's not really asking about the weather, they's asking if they's loved and safe.
+A generic voice does not provide the emotional anchor that the familiar voice does.

 Best for